 ENGL 350.
 Special Problems in English and American Literature.
-May be repeated.
-[Variable credit: 1-4]
+May be repeated for credit more than once if there is no duplication in topic, but students may earn only up to 4 credits per semester of enrollment.
+[1-4]

 ENGL 355.
 Special Topics in English and American Literature.
 [4]